 - When it comes to your body language and posture.
 Keep your hands as still as possible and avoid doodling on your notepad.
 Also, sit straight on your chair with both feet crossed at the ankles.

 - Avoid raising your voice.
 Just remember the basic etiquette you were taught in your childhood.
 They are: you’re welcome, thank you and please.

-During networking and business meetings, the above mentioned valuable tips can help you gain the right image before other people.
+During network events, online presentations or even hybrid meetings, the above mentioned valuable tips can help you gain the right image before other people.